Timmoth/AsyncMonolith/README.md

 - **Frequency**: Scheduled messages will be produced repeatedly at the frequency defined by the given chron expression in the given timezone
 - **Save Changes**: Ensure that you call `SaveChangesAsync` after creating a scheduled message, unless you are producing a message inside a consumer, where it is called automatically.
 - **Transactional Persistence**: Schedule messages along with changes to your `DbContext` before calling `SaveChangesAsync`, ensuring your domain changes and the messages they produce are persisted transactionally.
-- **Processing**: Schedule messages will be processed sequentially after they are made available by their chron job, at which point they will be turned into Consumer Messages and inserted into the 'consumer_messages' table to be handled by their respective consumers.
+- **Processing**: Schedule messages will be processed sequentially after they are made available by their chron job, at which point they will be turned into Consumer Messages and inserted into the `consumer_messages` table to be handled by their respective consumers.

 ## Consuming Messages